DeFecT-FF: a machine learning force field framework for high throughput defect modeling in CdTe-based solar cells

 \item \textbf{Final Model Performance:} Following the first iteration of the AL loop, we retrain ALIGNN-1 models and get new ALIGNN models (we name it ALIGNN-2) which are used to make predictions across the remaining defect space.
 The violin plot of predicted mean CFE (averaged across 100 ALIGNN-2 models) made on the remaining defect configurations is presented in \textbf{Figure \ref{fig:al_cycle}(d)}.
 The predictions are again evaluated using the acquisition function as shown in \textbf{Figure \ref{fig:al_cycle}(e)}, and 200 new configurations that maximize its value are selected for new DFT calculations.
 We observe a significant improvement in the ALIGNN predictions as depicted in \textbf{Figure \ref{fig:al_cycle}(f)}, closely matching the DFT-computed CFE across the selected defects.
 This rapid convergence after just one training cycle highlights the effectiveness of the AL approach in enhancing model performance, even in underexplored regions of the chemical space.
 Later on, newly obtained DFT data is again incorporated into the training set and we retrained the model (ALIGNN-3).
-Finally, the ALIGNN-3 models are used to predict the remaining unexplored defects.The rationale behind choosing the 200 defects that maximizes the MU acquisition function is driven by a careful consideration of our computational budget and capabilities.
-While we could have selected more or fewer defects, choosing 200 (roughly 1.5\% of the entire expanded space of defects) represents an optimal balance between maximizing information gain and managing our computational resources effectively. \end{enumerate} \FloatBarrier
+Finally, the ALIGNN-3 models are used to predict the remaining unexplored defects.The rationale behind choosing the 200 defects that maximizes the MU acquisition function is driven by a careful consideration of our computational budget and capabilities. \end{enumerate}